IzumiGoshi/vtuber-hako/README.md

 Want to see another vtubr play your favorite indie game?

-This will be the service for you.
+This will be the website where you can find that.